Phant0Meow/FlowEngineforMinds-WorldAutomata/README.md

   human @Me = soul:0, source:001

 code:
-  memfile = file:"femBridges/MemoryExample.py"
-  ctxfile = file:"femBridges/ContextExample.py"
-  sleep = file:"user_data/projects/fiat/wait.py"
+  memfile = file:"femBridges/MemoryExample.py"    // External memory module — plug in your favorite memory solution (or look forward to my other project, XIHER memory system?) ctxfile = file:"femBridges/ContextExample.py"   // External context module — you can modify it. sleep = file:"user_data/projects/fiat/wait.py"  // External Python function — easy to extend

 action EveMove @ai(@Eve):
   prompt: |
     Eve, please act and speak freely~
     (Pay attention to the context, distinguish your own role, and only perform your own actions and speech.
-Do not speak for other characters.
+Don't speak for other characters.
 Keep it brief.)
-  scope: [@Eve, @Cat]
+  scope: [@Eve, @Cat, @Me]

 action CatMove @ai(@Cat):
   prompt: |
     You are a little cat, and cats can't speak human language.
 Just do things a cat would do~ (Pay attention to the context, distinguish your own role, and only perform your own actions and speech.
-Do not speak for other characters.
+Don't speak for other characters.
 Keep it brief.)
-  scope: [@Eve, @Cat]
+  scope: [@Eve, @Cat, @Me]

 action input @human(@Me):
   prompt: |